-The peptide-based format can specifically stimulate tumor-reactive T cells in a turnaround time of approximately seven weeks from collection of patient-specific biopsies to administration of the therapy into patients.
-We believe that this seven-week turnaround time is significantly shorter as compared to other current patient-specific immunotherapies, which have been shown to have turnaround times of 20 or more weeks.
+The peptide-based format, used to deliver PIONEER-identified neoepitopes in EVX-01, can specifically stimulate tumor-reactive T cells in a turnaround time of approximately seven weeks from collection of patient-specific biopsies to administration of the therapy into patients.
+We believe that this seven-week turnaround time is significantly shorter as compared to other current patient-specific, pepide-based, immunotherapies, which have been shown to have turnaround times of 20 or more weeks.
 Using the peptide-based format, we believe that we have successfully addressed a major bottleneck in the production of patient-specific immunotherapies and can significantly accelerate the manufacturing process for the treatment of patients with advanced cancer.